You are here

 Adaptive Equipment Rooms

 Three rooms in the library have adaptive equipment.
 Follow the Circulation desk on the first floor as it curves to the left to find KAML 122, 124, and 126.
 Curious about specific hardware or software?
-Visit the Assistive Technology page.
+Visit Services for Patrons with Disabilities, or the campus Assistive Technology page.

 Instruction Labs 115 and 116

 KAML 115 is used exclusively for library instruction and meetings.
-This room is not equipped with computers.
+This room has no computers except a PC up front.

 You can work on video, audio, photos, and websites in the Multimedia Hub, and you can even check out equipment.
 Visit the Multimedia Hub in KAML 260, the library's second floor rotunda.